Blog>Trade>Growing your trade business>What’s the average pest controller salary?

 Your prices will need to be competitive enough to attract customers, but high enough to easily cover your outgoings.

-When you’re deciding on your pricing, do some research to understand what other pest control businesses are charging in your area.
+When deciding on your pricing, do some research to understand what other pest control businesses are charging in your area.
 At the same time, consider how much it costs you to carry out a job.

-If you feel you need to charge more than other companies near you, ask yourself what you can provide extra to incentivise homeowners to choose you.
+If you feel you need to charge more than other companies near you, ask yourself what you can provide as extra to incentivise homeowners to choose you.

 Invest in marketing